-Unmarried Couples Rights Upon Separation
+Rights For Unmarried Couples Upon Separation Explained

-A cohabiting couple is simply an unmarried couple who live together.
+A cohabiting couple is simply an unmarried couple who lives together.
 The number of couples now living together without getting married or entering a civil partnership has increased from around 1.5 million in 1996 to around 3.5 million in 2020.

-Cohabitating couples do have the same legal protection in areas such as domestic abuse, but cohabitation gives no legal status to a couple in the same way as it does in a marriage or civil partnership when it comes to financial matters.
+But when it comes to cohabitation rights upon separation, it gives no legal status to a couple in the same way as it does in a marriage or civil partnership when it comes to financial matters.

-Sadly, many people are still unaware of this, so we aim to discuss unmarried couples rights upon separation in more detail, while also dispelling the myths of common law marriage.
+Sadly, many people are still unaware of this, so we aim to discuss unmarried couples’ rights upon separation in more detail, while also dispelling the myths of common-law marriage.

 What is a common-law partner in the UK?